Making sure all rules are complied with is an essential part of managing fisheries.

 Supporting AFMA compliance programs are strong fisheries legislation, including strict rules and regulations with clear penalties and sanctions.
 Fishers and fish buyers caught breaking rules can be fined on the spot, their licence to fish can be suspended or, for the more serious cases, we may prosecute them or have their catch seized.

-National Compliance and Enforcement Policy 2015 (PDF, 859 KB) – this policy provides an explanation of AFMA’s compliance and enforcement role and AFMA’s risk based approach across the Commonwealth fisheries.
+National Compliance and Enforcement Policy 2017 (PDF, 1 MB) – this policy provides an explanation of AFMA’s compliance and enforcement role and AFMA’s risk based approach across the Commonwealth fisheries.

 Administration of the Domestic Fishing Compliance Program report – report of the audit completed by ANAO to assess the effectiveness of AFMA’s administration of its Domestic Fishing Compliance Program.